bitcraftCoLtd/finite-state-machine/README.md

 ### JavaScript runtime

 At the end of the *stateManager.js* file, remove the *module.exports = fsm;* statement if you run the code in a browser or embedded JavaScript engine.
 Keep the code as is if you run it in Nodejs.

+A sample is provided in the folder Runtime\JavaScript\Tester and can be run with Nodejs with the following command:

+	> node app.js

 #### Token